layj4155/Marks_tracking_system/README.md

 ## Features

 ### Teacher Features
+-**Before Accessing Dashboard** Teacher have to select the Academic year and Term
 - **Dashboard**: View student counts across different levels (Level 3, 4, 5)
 - **Course Management**: Create and manage courses for each level
 - **Student Assignment**: Add/remove students from courses